 Also known as rhytidectomy, there are different types of facelifts, including:

-This type of facelift improves the signs of aging in the cheek area, jaw line, and the neck.
+This type of facelift improves the signs of aging in the cheek area, jawline, and neck.
 This procedure may also be combined with other surgical procedures such as a brow lift or eyelid surgery to enhance results.

 “I have had cosmetic surgery performed by Dr Price along with his very capable staff assisting him and I am extremely pleased with the results..
 Dr Price explained to me at the very beginning what he could accomplish and what the procedure would entail including a most accurate account of what post surgery recovery experience to expect..
 I would not hesitate to have further cosmetic procedures performed by Dr Price and his staff.” – Victor O.